This is the multi-page printable view of this section. Click here to print.

 High-Level Flow

-node.kubernetes.io/out-of-servicetaint to a node or emits aPreemptScheduledevent indicating an imminent Spot eviction. - For Spot events, cloud-provider-azure patches the node with
+node.kubernetes.io/out-of-servicetaint to a node, the cloud-node-lifecycle-controller adds the shutdown taintnode.cloudprovider.kubernetes.io/shutdown, or Kubernetes emits aPreemptScheduledevent indicating an imminent Spot eviction. - For Spot events, cloud-provider-azure patches the node with

-cloudprovider.azure.microsoft.com/draining=spot-eviction(one-time) so the signal persists beyond controller restarts; manual application of this taint is treated the same way. - The node informer observes either taint and records the node as draining, then a dedicated admin-state controller enqueues the node for immediate backend updates (independent of the regular
+cloudprovider.azure.microsoft.com/draining=spot-eviction(one-time) so the signal persists beyond controller restarts; manual application of this taint is treated the same way. - The node informer observes the supported taints and records the node as out of service, then a dedicated admin-state controller enqueues the node for immediate backend updates (independent of the regular

-reconcileServicepath). - The provider resolves all backend pool entries referencing the node across every managed load balancer (handles multi-SLB, dual-stack).
+reconcileServicepath). - The provider resolves all impacted backend pools across every managed load balancer (handles multi-SLB, dual-stack) and identifies backend address entries that correspond to the node.

 - When the taint is removed or the node is deleted/replaced, the backend entries either have their admin state restored to